ItsGeneralButtNaked/ecko/README.md

 ## Extra Waffle 🍩

-I also have an **Ollama-based version** that works, but it’s currently behind on a few features.
 This isn’t meant to be a deep or comprehensive tool — it’s just a quick and easy way to play around with the amazing **Echo-TTS**.

 [https://github.com/jordandare/echo-tts](https://github.com/jordandare/echo-tts)